Sponsored by Murakami City

 After leaving Kosugi Shikki, I took a short stroll down one of Murakami’s main avenues to Masusen Chaho (益仙茶舗).
 A traditional tea shop, many teapots and cups were at the front of the shop, alongside a varied display of containers with dried tea leaves.
 It was a quiet weekday afternoon and I was the only customer in the shop.

-The owner greeted me and gestured to the back of the store were hanging scrolls were exhibited alongside beautiful prints of sailors and ships at dock.
+The owner greeted me and gestured to the back of the store were hanging scrolls were exhibited alongside beautiful prints of sailors and ships at the dock.
 I asked the shop owner if these were of Niigata (the nearby city, that was once a historic port).
 She explained they were in fact of Nagasaki on the island of Kyushu, which was home to an international port that served Portuguese and Dutch merchants during the Edo Period.
 As a tea shop, it made sense that I enjoyed this cup of tea the most, a beautifully steeped ice-cold green tea.
 I gladly welcomed the second cup.

 Hospitality and history at the Machiya Byobu Festival